ryanthtra/prototypes/html_fundamentals_2/README.md

 1. Create a new h3 tag, after the existing code.
 Give it the text of "Skills"
 2. Add 5 skills that you have, each inside its own paragraph.

-### Prototype 4

-1. Create comments before each of your paragraphs, describing the purpose of that paragraph that immediately follows.

 #### *Hints*

 - Test your code frequently, don't wait till you're done to test your code